Aetius/BileMo/README.md

     If you use Postman (or another api), you will find the doc in https://127.0.0.1:8000/api/doc.json

 - To access all of the others parts of this API, you have to be connected.

+###About the cache system
+A cache system is installed.
+If you want to disable it, you just have to go in the config\services.yaml and comment "App\Listener\Request\CacheRequestListener:" and "App\Listener\Response\CacheResponseListener:".